 When teaching a piece of literature, there are some models we might want to consider:

 personal growth model

-The language and personal growth models are student-centered approaches, therefore, they are more appropriate for ESL classes because, on the one hand, we want to expose our learners to language.
-On the other hand, we also wish to encourage them to draw on their opinions, feelings and personal experience.
-Nonetheless, we should not forget that providing the context of any of the assigned novels is also important to help our learners to construct meaning.
+The language and personal growth models are student-centered approaches; therefore, they are more appropriate for ESL classes.
+These two models help us to expose our learners to language as well as to encourage them to draw on their opinions, feelings, and personal experience.
+In addition, providing the socio-historical context of any of the assigned novels is also important to help our learners construct meaning.

 Concepts/themes to focus on while reading The Outsiders and The Giver: